 Spekkoek is a Dutch Indonesian spice cake sometimes called Thousand Layer Cake in English.
 The cake is rich with butter and eggs and it’s flavored with an intoxicating mix of spices.

-The name for this cake is Spekkoek in Dutch and Spekuk in Indonesian.
+The name for this cake is Spekkoek in Dutch, Spekuk in Indonesian and Thousand Layer Cake in English.
 The recipe was created during Dutch East Indian colonial times.

 The Dutch word “Spekkoek” translates to “bacon cake” in English.
 You can see how the thin, bi-color layers resemble a slice of streaky bacon.